SWEG-2016EC-Batch/Pied-Pipers/ETS0925_Meklit_Yemane/hello.cpp/miles.md

 To find out the number of miles the automobile can be driven, multiply the fuel tank capacity by the miles per gallon.

-### Operation

-1.Variable declaration - that holds an input and operational results

-2.Print input prompt message and read corresponding input data

-3.Calculate the miles the automobile can be driven without refueling

-4.Print output prompt message and process result (Net salary)

 ### Algorithm
 1.Start